nazarena254/pitch.github.io/README.md

 ## Requirements
 The user can perform the following functions:

-- A user can see the pitches other people have posted.
+- A user can submit and view the pitches other people have posted or view based on categories
-- A user can vote on the pitch they liked and give it a downvote or upvote.
 - A user has to be signed in to leave a comment
 - A user will receive a welcoming email once they sign up.
 - A user can view the pitches I have created in my profile page.
 - A user can comment on the different pitches and leave feedback.
-- A user can submit a pitch in any category.
-- A user can view the different categories.

  ## Installed packages